Pathway is a data processing framework which takes care of streaming data updates for you. It makes real time data processing as easy as it can be.

-You can download the current Pathway release, which is now available in Open Beta on a free-to-use license:
+You can download the current Pathway release, which is now available on a free-to-use license:

-on a Python 3.10 installation, and we are ready to roll!
+on a Python 3.10+ installation, and you are ready to roll!

-To use Pathway, we only need to import it:
+To use Pathway, you only need to import it:

 import pathway as pw

 Now, you can easily create your processing pipeline while letting Pathway handle the updates.
 Once your pipeline is created, you can launch the computation on streaming data by a one-line command:

 This will launch the computation.
 Each update in the input data streams will automatically trigger the update of the whole pipeline.
 The computation will not stop, and will poll for new updates until the process is terminated.